 We now transition from our core identification results to their practical implementation.
-As this is a high-dimensional estimation problem, our preferred approach makes use of the Adaptive Elastic Net GMM (Caner and Zhang, 2014), that is based on the penalized GMM objective function.
-Given the identification results presented in Section 2, the populational version of the GMM objective function will be uniquely minimized at the true parameter vector.
+In practice Ordinary Least Squares (OLS) can only be used to estimate θ if $T \gg N$, which is in practice unlikely to be met as this is a high-dimensional problem.24 Our preferred approach makes use of penalized estimation techniques that can be used for any given T. More specifically, we make use of the Adaptive Elastic Net GMM (Caner and Zhang, 2014), that is based on the penalized GMM objective function.
+Given the identification results presented in Section 2, the population moments used in forming the GMM objective function will be satisfied at the true parameter vector.

 After setting out the estimation procedure, we showcase the method using Monte Carlo simulations based both on stylized random network structures as well as real world networks.
-In each case, we take a fixed network structure W_0 , and simulate panel data as if the data generating process were given by (1).
+In each case, we take a fixed network structure W_0 , and simulate panel data as if the data generating process were given by the model in Equation (1).
 We apply the method on the simulated panel data to recover estimates of all elements in W_0 , as well as the endogenous and exogenous social effect parameters.